What’s a WordPress LMS Plugin?

 I’ve already mentioned the yearly fee (or sometimes monthly fee) for support and upgrades for the LMS plugin.
 If you purchase add-ons for the plugin then those will likely need to be renewed yearly as well (once again to keep up with WordPress updates and get support).

-When you’re running your own platform, you definitely need a domain name and hosting.
+When you’re running your own platform, you definitely need to register a domain name and sign-up for a hosting account.
 So that’s a given.
 However, you may need more robust hosting when running an LMS plugin than if you were not.

 I don’t suggest running an online course platform on a cheap hosting account.
 Your students will rely on accessing the course content.
 It’s important to have the most reliable host you can afford.
 A WordPress specific host like Kinsta or even SiteGround should be fine.
 Both these hosts scale so you can start with a cheaper plan and work your way up (if you need it).